 Any sort of technical translation, no matter the industry, has its own unique set of challenges.
-The translation of automotive texts, which range from technical instruction manuals to marketing releases, is no exception.

-Here, we’ll discuss several factors to take into consideration when translating for the automotive industry.
+Find here several factors to take into consideration when translating for the automotive industry.

-Technical automotive translation
+Technical automotive engineering translation

-- not only have a deep understanding of both the source and target languages
+- not only have a deep understanding of both the source and target languages,

 International marketing through localization